-SFB 1078 at the online user meeting of the Stanford Synchrotron Radiation Lightsource (SSRL) and the Linac Coherent Light Source (LCLS)
+SFB 1078 at the online user meeting of the Stanford Synchrotron Radiation Lightsource (SSRL) and the Linac Coherent Light Source (LCLS) in 2020

 The SFB 1078 will gain visibility during the online user meeting of the Stanford Synchrotron Radiation Lightsource (SSRL) and the Linac Coherent Light Source (LCLS) via the prominent contribution of one of our members, Dr. Mohamed Ibrahim: